Nelson Velazquez Preview, Player Props: Royals vs. Yankees

-The Kansas City Royals, including Nelson Velazquez (.167 batting average in his past 10 games), take on starter Carlos Rodon and the New York Yankees at Kauffman Stadium, Friday at 8:10 PM ET.
+The Kansas City Royals and Nelson Velazquez (.513 slugging percentage over his past 10 games, including four homers), take on starting pitcher Clarke Schmidt and the New York Yankees at Kauffman Stadium, Saturday at 7:10 PM ET.

 Sportsbook Promo Codes